SurveyCompo/surveycompo-doc/docs/tutorial/building.md

 - `description`: The message or description shown on the welcome screen.
 - `okButtonLabel`: The text on the button that participants click to start the survey.

-The `startScreens` property is an array that can contain multiple screens.
+The `startScreens` key is an array that can contain multiple screens.
 If there are multiple screens, one of them is randomly selected as the start screen when the survey loads.
 However, in this case, we only have one screen.

-!!! info "Information"
+!!! info "Info"

-    For a comprehensive list of screen properties, refer to the [Screen](/data-model/#screen) documentation.
+    For a comprehensive list of screen properties, refer to the [Screen](/data-models/screen/) documentation.

 Let's integrate the welcome screen into our survey JSON source and preview it in the Survey Builder.